-These guidelines will support you to plan and deliver inclusive PE sessions for all pupils, including children and young people with specific impairments.
+These guidelines will support you to plan and deliver inclusive sessions for all participants, including participants with different abilities and / or specific impairments.

-Blind and visually impaired pupils
+Blind and visually impaired participants

-- Speak to pupils to understand what level of vision they have.
-This should be done on an individual basis before the session. - Use bright and / or contrasting colours on equipment and boundary markers. - Use audible balls and equipment where possible, so that pupils can hear the movement and locate the equipment. - Encourage a buddy system where appropriate, to act as a guide for visually impaired pupils.
-This could be introduced for all participants.
+- Speak to participants to understand what level of vision they have.
+This should be done on an individual basis before the session. - Use bright and / or contrasting colours on equipment and boundary markers. - Use audible balls and equipment where possible, so that participants can hear the movement and locate the equipment. - Encourage a buddy system where appropriate, to act as a guide for visually impaired participants.
+This could be introduced for all individuals.

-Pupils with a learning disability
+Participants with a learning disability